-This is where quantum computing offers the possibility of major advances in the coming years.
-Modeling energetic reactions on classical computers requires approximations, since they can’t model the quantum behavior of electrons over a certain system size.
+Modeling chemical reactions on classical computers requires approximations because they can’t perfectly calculate the quantum behavior of more than just a couple of electrons—the computations are too large and time-consuming.
 Each approximation reduces the value of the model and increases the amount of lab work that chemists have to do to validate and guide the model.
-Quantum computing, however, is now at the point where it can begin to model the energetics and properties of small molecules such as lithium hydride, LiH—offering the possibility of models that will provide clearer pathways to discovery than we have now.
+Quantum computing, however, works differently.
+Each quantum bit, or qubit, can map onto a specific electron’s spin orbitals; quantum computers can take advantage of quantum phenomena such as entanglement to describe electron-electron interactions without approximations.
+Quantum computers are now at the point where they can begin to model the energetics and properties of small molecules such as lithium hydride—offering the possibility of models that will provide clearer pathways to discovery than we have now.

+The quantum approach is different.
+At its purest, quantum computing would enable us to model nature as it is, with no approximations.
+In the oft-quoted words of Richard Feynman, “Nature isn’t classical, dammit, and if you want to make a simulation of nature, you’d better make it quantum-mechanical.”
 We’ve seen rapid advances in the power of quantum computers in recent years.
-IBM doubled its quantum volume not once but twice in 2020 and is on course to reach quantum volume of more than 1,000, compared with single-digit figures in 2016.
+IBM doubled its quantum volume—a measure of the quantity and quality of qubits in a system—twice in 2020 and is on course to produce a chip with more than 1,000 qubits by 2023, compared with single-digit figures in 2016.
 Others in the industry have also made bold claims about the power and capabilities of their machines.

 To be sure, this work is all replicable on classical computers.
 Still, none of it would have been possible with the quantum technology that existed five years ago.
 The progress in recent years holds out the promise that quantum computing can serve as a powerful catalyst for chemical discovery in the near future.

+I don’t envision a future where chemists simply plug algorithms into a quantum device and get a clear set of data for immediate discovery in the lab.
+What is feasible—and may already be possible—is incorporating quantum models as a step in the existing processes that currently rely on classical computers.
 In this approach, we use classical methods for the computationally intensive part of a model.
 This could include an enzyme, a polymer chain or a metal surface.
-We then apply a quantum method to model distinct interactions—such as the chemistry in the enzyme pocket, explicit interactions between a solvent molecule and a polymer chain, or hydrogen bonding in a small molecule.
-We would still accept approximations in certain parts of the model but would achieve much greater accuracy in the most distinct parts of the reaction.
+We then apply a quantum method to model distinct interactions, such as the chemistry in an enzyme pocket, explicit interactions between a solvent molecule and a polymer chain, or hydrogen bonding in a small molecule.
+We would still accept approximations in certain parts of the model, but we would achieve much greater accuracy in the most distinct parts of the reaction.

-We have already made important progress through studying the possibility of embedding quantum electronic structure calculation into a classically computed environment obtained at the Hartree-Fock (HF) or DFT level of theory.

-The practical applications of advancing this approach are numerous and impactful.
-More rapid advances in the field of polymer chains could help address the problem of plastic pollution, which has grown more acute since China has cut its imports of recyclable material.
-The energy costs of domestic plastic recycling remain relatively high; if we can develop plastics that are easier to recycle, we could make a major dent in plastic waste.
-Beyond the field of plastics, the need for materials with lower carbon emissions is ever more pressing, and the ability to manufacture substances such as jet fuel and concrete with a smaller carbon footprint is crucial to reducing total global emissions.
+We have already made important progress through studying the possibility of embedding quantum-electronic structure calculation into a classically computed environment.
+This approach has many practical applications.
+More rapid advances in the field of polymer chains could help us tackle the problem of plastic pollution, which has grown more acute since China cut its imports of recyclable material.
+The energy costs of U.S. recycling remain relatively high; if we could develop plastics that are easier to recycle, we could make a major dent in the waste being produced.
+Beyond the field of plastics, the need for materials with lower carbon emissions is ever more pressing, and the ability to manufacture substances such as jet fuel and concrete with a smaller carbon footprint is crucial to reducing our total global emissions.